Dangerous Cult Leaders

 - Treats others with contempt and arrogance.

-- Is constantly assessing for those who are a threat or those who revere him.
+- Is constantly assessing people to determine those who are a threat or those who revere him.

 - The word “I” dominates his conversations.
 He is oblivious to how often he references himself.